stablekernel/aqueduct/source/docs/db/executing_queries.md

 INSERT INTO _user (name, email) VALUES ('Bob', 'bob@stablekernel.com')
 ```

 Note there is no value provided for the `id` property in this query.
-Recall that `managedPrimaryKey` metadata is a convenience for `ManagedColumnAttributes` with autoincrementing behavior.
+Recall that `primaryKey` metadata is a convenience for `Column` with autoincrementing behavior.
 Therefore, the database will assign a value for `id` during insertion.
 The object returned from `insert()` will be an instance of `User` that represents the inserted row and will include the auto-generated `id`.

 Properties that are not set in the `values` property will not be sent to the database.